 Rinse the lentils until the water runs clear and then leave to soak in a bowl full of water for about 1 hour.
 Do the same with the basmati rice.
 Drain the lentils and rice and set aside.

-Enjoy right away with fresh lemon juice, cilantro, green onion, olive oil, yogurt, etc.
+Enjoy right away and top with extra cilantro, green onion, olive oil, yogurt, chili flakes, etc.

 *Using water in place of stock will result in less flavor, but if possible, add a cube of organic vegetable stock to the boiling water for more taste.